📅 Where did your time and money go? Grab the quick reset plan.

 Can you imagine being in a house without internet, water, or power?
 Unfortunately, it happens.
 In the event of an emergency, anything can happen.

-Whether it’s heavy snow, fire, tornado, flooding, or a hurricane, you should be ready.
-Once a disaster strikes, you and your loved ones should be safe.
+Whether it’s heavy snow, fire, tornado, flooding, hurricane, or other types of disasters and severe weather you should be ready.

 A little preparation could mean the difference between life and death.
-So before something happens, make sure that you have these items in your home, in case of emergency.
+So before something happens, make sure that you have these basic essential supplies for home emergency.

 During an emergency, water is a main priority.

 Water is an important disaster supply.
-Dehydration, combined with starvation, can affect you negatively before you know it.
+Dehydration from extreme heat, combined with starvation, can affect you negatively before you know it.

 This is why access to clean, filtered water is important.
-Keep a supply of clean drinking water at home.
-Investing in a device that filters impurities is a wise choice, too.
+Keep a supply of clean drinking water, such as bottled water, at home.
+Investing in a device that filters impurities are a wise choice, too.

 Poland Spring 16.9 Oz Bottled Water